 Yes, the storyline is superb, and the arcs are usually kept to 3 to 4 episodes.
 This keeps the series watchable without frustrating the viewer, waiting for an arc or storyline to end.

-This series is not scary at all, but can be quite suspenseful at times.
+not scary at all, but can be quite suspenseful at times.
 It keeps the "creepiness" to a minimum, but at times, you still find yourself walking around the house to turn on all the lights.
 It's purpose is not to scare you, but to keep you glued to your screen, which it does beautifully.

 For me, the humor in this series is also one of the most enjoyable aspects.
 There are moments when my family would literally bust out laughing, to the point of cackling.
 The relationship between Naru-chan and Mai, or Bou-san and Ayako will keep you in stitches.

 I cannot recommend this series enough, and I'm attempting to get as many Ghost Hunt converts as I can!